MattsShack/Plex-Movie-Poster-Display/README.md

 - Fix permission on cache folder (chmod 777 cache)
 - Edit the config.php file.
 - Open the URL to your server in a broswer.

+## Upgrading
+- Delete all files in the cache directory.